make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [blackscreener](https://github.com/blackscreener) for contributing support for ILIFE V20 and A30 pro robot vacuums.
 - [IshanAPatel](https://github.com/IshanAPatel) for contributing support for two models of Globe ceiling fans with RGBCW lights.
 - [swarshah](https://github.com/swarshah) for contributing support for 4-in-1 10GHz motion sensor.
+- [fragpic](https://github.com/fragpic) for assisting with support for AM24 venetian blinds motor.